 India Day Celebrates Sites, Sounds, & Flavors of India

 Want to introduce your family to the culture of India?
-If you have never been to the India Day Celebration, you will not want to miss this year’s celebration.
+If you have never been to the India Day near Greenville, SC, you will not want to miss this year’s celebration.

-On Saturday, August 20, 2022, the India Association of Greenville hosts its 6th annual India Day and celebrates the 76th India Independence Day.
-Events for the day will take place at the TD Stage Wyche Pavillion at the Peace Center in Downtown Greenville and all activities are FREE.
+On Saturday, August 24th, 2024, the India Association of Greenville hosts its annual India Day and celebrates the India Independence Day.
+All activities are FREE.
 The event starts at 9 AM and goes until 10 PM.

 Something for Everyone at India Day